Psychology (PSY)

 PSY A478 Applications of Behavior Analysis 3 Credits

-An exploration of topics in behavior analysis, emphasizing the role of the behavior analyst as a scientist-practitioner.
-Topics will include the philosophical history of behaviorism, modern behavioral research and application of behavior analysis to socially relevant problems.
+Explores topics in behavior analysis, emphasizing the role of the behavior analyst as a scientist-practitioner.
+Includes the philosophical history of behaviorism, modern behavioral research and application of behavior analysis to socially relevant problems.

 Special Note: Not available for credit to students who have completed PSY A678.